MeshCam

 MeshCam is an open, self-hostable mesh of solar trail cameras: leaf cams sleep in the woods, relays form a backbone, and a single gateway on your internet pushes images to the app.
 No cell modem per camera, no per-camera fee.

-The firmware, PCB files, ingest API, and web app are open.
-The hosted cloud is a convenience you can pay for or replace with your own — it's never a lock-in.
+The firmware, ingest API, and web app are open.
+The hosted cloud is optional: pay for it or replace it with your own.

 Repositories